Quest Magazine - Home

 What is close protection?

+Close Protection (CP) work has traditionally been associated with reducing risk to an individual or family who are considered to be under threat of attack or kidnap.
+However, the role of CP can extend to many other tasks.
 Depending on the level of risk, a CP team can vary in size from one or two members to a fully equipped team who can provide residential/hotel security, security advance parties (SAP) and protection during moves by vehicle or on foot.
-It is important that the team leader or operator can assess the risk and be able to recommend the required level of security, commensurate with the perceived threat.
+It is crucial that the team leader or operator can assess the risk and recommend the required level of security, commensurate with the perceived threat.

 Roles and requirements